Zioan vs Asana: Self-Hosted Workspace vs Cloud Project Management

 Asana is a well-established project management tool used by marketing teams, product teams, and operations groups to track work and manage workflows.
 It focuses on task management, timelines, and cross-team coordination.

-Zioan is a self-hosted workspace that combines chat, documents, kanban boards, CRM, calendars, code snippets, and guest portals in one application.
+Zioan is a self-hosted workspace that combines chat, documents, kanban boards, CRM, calendars, code snippets, and a guest portal in one application.
 It runs on your server with a one-time license fee.

 This page compares the two across project management, communication, pricing, and data ownership so you can decide which fits your team.